Frequently Asked Questions (FAQs)

 The UME investigation indicates the high number of emaciated manatees is due to a decline in food availability.
 Seagrass and macroalgae coverage in this region and specifically in the Indian River Lagoon has declined significantly.

 A guiding principle for any proposal to supplement food for manatees is to provide a positive impact on manatees while avoiding harm to the Indian River Lagoon (IRL), including problems arising from adding nutrients.
 The small scale of the feeding trial minimizes the risk of detrimental, unintended consequences, but also provides some aid to manatees.
 The supplemental feeding trial only takes place during winter and efforts are made to collect any vegetation that is not eaten.
 Therefore, the estimated nutrients added through supplemental feeding would represent an insignificant contribution (<0.5%) to nutrient loading in the northern IRL.
-Water quality monitoring conducted during the 2021/2022 found the supplemental feeding trial did not substantially affect the IRL system.
+Water quality monitoring conducted during the 2021/2022 and 2022/2023 seasons found no evidence in the collected data that the supplemental feeding trial affected water quality of the IRL.

 Other herbivorous or omnivorous species that live in the same water bodies may indirectly benefit from the introduction of additional food types.
 However, great efforts are made to contain and remove food product that is not consumed by manatees to avoid any unintended behavioral or health consequences for species not being targeted.

-Every attempt is made to recover all uneaten supplemental food from the water; therefore, we anticipate no significant impact to water quality and did not see any such impacts in the water quality data collected during the 2021/2022 trial.
+Every attempt is made to recover all uneaten supplemental food from the water; therefore, we anticipate no significant impact to water quality and did not see any such impacts in the water quality data collected during the 2021/2022 or 2022/2023 supplemental feeding trial.

-We record how much food is provided during the supplemental feeding trial.
+We recorded how much food was provided during the supplemental feeding trial.
 This aids in water quality monitoring to ensure we understand the amount of new nutrients potentially being introduced to the system and how much the manatees are eating, allowing us to adapt how much to put out during each feeding session.
-Water quality monitoring conducted during the 2021/2022 found the supplemental feeding trial did not substantially affect the IRL system.
+Water quality monitoring conducted adjacent to the site during the 2021/2022 and 2022/2023 seasons found no evidence in the collected data that the supplemental feeding trial affected water quality of the IRL.

 Any degradation in marine habitats is a worry for sea turtle conservation.
 The Indian River Lagoon (IRL) is known to be an important foraging area for sea turtles, especially young green turtles.
 These turtles are herbivorous and do feed on seagrass.
 However, they can also feed on macroalgae and appear better able to tolerate the loss of seagrass in the IRL than manatees.
 The FWC has dedicated staff who are monitoring sea turtle health and mortality statewide.
 So far, staff have not seen evidence of any unusual mortality or health-related issues for sea turtles in the IRL.
 This may be because marine turtles are not restricted to warm water sites the way manatees are.